 Abstract

-The development of advanced catalytic shields against UV-induced and oxidative degradation is critical to address multifaceted deterioration processes.
-The maximization of the surface-to-volume ratio in ultra-small cerium oxide nanoparticles (CeO2 NPs) favors the Ce(III)/Ce(IV) exchange on the surface and the formation of oxygen vacancies, creating the ideal platform to target entangled degradation.
-Here, we designed a microwave-assisted process to obtain highly stable CeO2 NPs (2 nm), and we demonstrated their redox cycling by means of Environmental XPS.
-Thereafter, we developed a polymer nanocomposite formulation in which the biopolymer and the nanomaterial work synergistically to provide a protective action without hindering the active sites at the surface of the NPs.
-We tested the protective action in the challenging context of frescoes conservation.
-Their surfaces are often subjected to pigment degradation, triggered by light, salts, and high relative humidity.
-We verified how the CeO2 NPs-based coating effectively mitigates complex deterioration mechanisms.
+The development of advanced catalytic shields against UV-induced and oxidative degradation phenomena is critical to address multifaceted deterioration processes.
+The maximization of the surface-to-volume ratio in ultra-small cerium oxide nanoparticles (CeO2 NPs) favors the Ce(III)/Ce(IV) exchange on the surface and the formation of oxygen vacancies, creating an ideal platform to target entangled degradation issues.
+Here, we design a microwave-assisted scalable process to obtain highly stable CeO2 NPs (2 nm), and we demonstrate the redox cycling of the nanocatalyst by means of environmental XPS.
+Thereafter, we develop a polymer nanocomposite formulation in which the biopolymer and the catalytic nanomaterial work synergistically to provide a protective action without hindering the active sites present at the surface of the NPs.
+We test the protective action of the coating in the challenging context of cultural heritage, investigating its performance on ancient frescoes.
+Their surfaces are often subjected to pigment degradation, triggered by a combination of light, salts, and high relative humidity.
+We verify how, thanks to the joint action of the biopolymer and the NPs, the CeO2 NP-based coating effectively mitigates complex deterioration mechanisms.